Publisher growth tactics for election season | WEBINAR

 Paywalls are an increasingly important part of monetization strategies in digital publishing, with a subscription business providing a consistent and stable income.

-While some publications — such as the New York Times — have experienced success with their paywall strategies, others — such as the Sun and Toronto Star — removed their paywalls because of a loss of readership.
+While some publications — such as The New York Times — have experienced success with their paywall strategies, others — including The Sun and The Toronto Star — have removed their paywalls due to a loss of readership.

 The above list should have provided interested publishers with the information they need to make the right decision for their business.